Shin Nomigawa-yuAvg. duration:

-Experience real Japanese bathing culture by heading to one of the many sento bathhouses in the Ota City, Tokyo.
-Shin Nomigawa-yu is a building-type sento located in residential area.
+Experience real Japanese bathing culture by heading to one of the many sento bathhouses in Ota City, Tokyo.
+Shin Nomigawa-yu is a building-type sento located in a residential area.

 Millions of tourists visit Japan to bathe in an onsen but few dare to venture into the world of sento baths.
 Sento are bathhouses mostly catered to local communities.
 While onsen baths range from basic to luxurious, sento are no-frills, simple bathhouses that locals visit to relax after a hard day’s work.

 You can identify one by the ‘ゆ’ character that’s usually displayed at the entrance.
 Its kanji counterpart ‘湯’ literally translates to ‘hot water’, which is a staple at every bathhouse.